enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

-Here the `@property` tag indicates that the event object has a property called `index`, which contains the index of the row currently being rendered by an `enyo.List`.
+Here the `@property` tag indicates that the event object has a property called `index`, which contains the index of the row currently being rendered by an `enyo/List`.
 This property may be accessed by methods that handle the `onSetupItem` event.

 ### Formatting (Markdown)